Navigate with the RouteYou Mobile Website or Web App

 - the estimated time of arrival

-On the trajectory you wil also see the direction in which you have to take the route.
+On the trajectory you can see the direction in which you have to take the route.
+This is visualized by white arrows.

 The points of interest along your route, if any, are represented by a pin icon with a specific symbol related to the corresponding information.
 If you click on this pin, the corresponding information and images will appear in a pop-up.
 You can easily close the pop-up again.